ShivaniKhatri96/Notetaking-app/README.md

 # Noteworthy: A Notetaking-app: V2
+ *finally back to this project after a short break*
 ## I will add version 2 updates in this branch

 > Ready to embark on a note-taking journey?
 Create `noteworthy notes` with `Noteworthy`.
 Note is shared among all the users.
 However, only the note's creator can edit and delete it.